 - 6. The Council's policy is not to provide travel assistance to pre-schoolers except where the pre-schooler has an EHC plan and the circumstances can be said to be exceptional.
-Even where the Council does provide travel assistance to a pre-schooler it will make a charge for this, which will be calculated in the same way as the charge for the provision of travel to young persons as set out in Part 3. - 7.
+Even where the Council does provide travel assistance to a pre-schooler it will make a charge for this, which will be calculated in the same way as the charge for the provision of travel to young persons as set out in Part 3.
+Any discretionary travel assistance will be offered in the form of a Personal Transport Budget (see Appendix 6). - 7.
 The Council will consider whatever is said in any application but will have particular regard to the following: - Distance and journey time from the pre-schooler's home to their place of education and the cost of providing travel assistance to there - What alternative means of facilitating attendance there may be - What alternative placements or options there may be - The contents of any EHC plan (including anything about transport) - The best use of the Council's resources and the competing claims upon them